flenniken/statictea/testfiles/userfun-signatures.stf.md

 gte(a: float, b: float) bool
 gte(a: int, b: int) bool
-html(a: string, b: string) string if0(a: int, b: any, c: optional any) any if(a: bool, b: any, c: optional any) any int(a: float, b: optional string) int int(a: string, b: optional string) int
+html(a: string, b: string) string if(a: bool, b: any, c: optional any) any int(a: float, b: optional string) int int(a: string, b: optional string) int